dayedepps/statgen-esalq/people.md

 _**Cristiane**_  is a Master Student in Genetics and Plant Breeding at "Luiz de Queiroz" College of Agriculture, University of São Paulo (ESALQ/USP).
 She has an undergraduate degree in Biotechnology by Federal University of São Carlos (UFSCar). <img src="{{ site.url }}/images/Cristiane.jpg" width="100">{: .image-pull-right}

-She has interests in study computational tools and statistical methods for plant breeding related with molecular biology and quantitative genetics.
-Currently, her research involves study of genetic architecture of quantitative traits in outcrossing species by linkage map and QTLs mapping using SNP markers, focusing in eucalypts.
+She has interest in study computational tools and statistical methods for plant breeding related with molecular biology and quantitative genetics.
+Currently, her research involves the study of genetic architecture of quantitative traits in outcrossing species by linkage map and QTLs mapping using SNP markers, focusing in eucalypts.
 Her project has partnership with the enterprise Suzano.
 For more information about Cristiane, please visit her [Lattes CV](http://lattes.cnpq.br/5351325433180836).

 #### Matheus Dalsente Krause (by himself)